 Set your budget

-When you advertise on Facebook, your budget represents the maximum amount you’re willing to pay to show ads to people who are in your target audience.
+When you advertise your business on Facebook, your ads budget represents the maximum amount you’re willing to pay to show ads to people who are in your target audience.
 You can determine the duration of your ad and choose to spend any amount you’d like—even as little as $5—and you’ll be charged only for each person who clicks on your ad.
 Keep in mind, however, that the reach of your ad is directly affected by your budget; a higher budget will allow you to reach a larger audience and, ultimately, get better results.

 Consider your goals